Adapted Growth

 Why wouldn’t they?

 Instead of doing all the usual stuff that everyone hates, why not approach it from a different angle?
-Stop limiting their ability to function as an adult by:
+Stop limiting your prospect’s ability to make their own decisions.
+Instead, prove you’re different by:

 • letting them be honest about how they’re feeling by asking open-ended questions,

-• give them permission and space to say no if they feel they should,
+• giving them permission and space to say no if they feel they should,

 Consultative Selling > Assuming the Sale